kevbite/CompaniesHouse.NET/README.md

 PM> Install-Package CompaniesHouse
 ```

-Once we have the package installed we can then create a `CompaniesHouseSettings` with a ApiKey which can be create via the [CompaniesHouse API website](https://developer.companieshouse.gov.uk/developer/applications)
+Once we have the package installed, we can then create a `CompaniesHouseSettings` with a ApiKey which can be created via the [CompaniesHouse API website](https://developer.companieshouse.gov.uk/developer/applications)

 ```csharp
 var settings = new CompaniesHouseSettings(apiKey);
 ```

-We need to now create a `CompaniesHouseClient` passing in the settings that we've just created
+We need to now create a `CompaniesHouseClient` - passing in the settings that we've just created.

 ```csharp
 var client = new CompaniesHouseClient(settings);